Maryland Route 482

 Maryland Route 482 (MD 482) is a state highway in the U.S. state of Maryland.
-Known as Hampstead Mexico Road, the state highway runs 5.45 mi from MD 27 in Mexico east to MD 30 Business in Hampstead.
+Known as Hampstead Mexico Road, the state highway runs 5.45 mi from MD 27 in Mexico east to MD 30 Business in Hampstead in Carroll County.
 In conjunction with MD 27, MD 482 connects Westminster with Hampstead.
 The state highway was constructed at both ends in the early 1930s; the middle section was completed in the late 1940s.
 MD 482 was relocated in Mexico around 1960 and in Hampstead in 2009, the latter to connect with the new alignment of MD 30.

 Route description

 MD 482 begins at an intersection with MD 27 (Manchester Road) in Mexico.
 The roadway continues west as Guadelupe Drive into the residential community of New Mexico.
 In Mexico, MD 482 intersects Old Manchester Road, which is unsigned MD 852G, and Leisters Church Road, which heads west as unsigned MD 849.
 The state highway heads east as a two-lane undivided road through farmland that traverses Aspen Run and the East Branch of the North Branch of the Patapsco River.
 Just after entering the town of Hampstead, MD 482 passes northwest of a park and ride lot and meets MD 30 (Hampstead Bypass) at a roundabout.
-The state highway passes North Carroll High School and crosses over CSX's Hanover Subdivision railroad line before reaching its eastern terminus at MD 30 Business (Main Street).
+The state highway passes north of the former North Carroll High School and crosses over CSX's Hanover Subdivision railroad line before reaching its eastern terminus at MD 30 Business (Main Street).
 The roadway continues east as municipally-maintained Fairmount Road.

 MD 482 is a part of the National Highway System as a principal arterial from MD 27 to MD 849 in Mexico.